Please complete the form below and an admission counselor will contact you shortly.

 State-Of-The-Art Teaching Laboratories

 Doug and Nancy Hastad Hall significantly houses the nursing, physics/engineering and exercise science programs as well as provides space for other academic classroom needs.
-Nursing students now have the ability to learn in state-of-the-art teaching and simulation laboratories, better preparing them to care for patients in the clinical setting.
+Nursing students now have the ability to learn in state-of-the-art teaching and simulation laboratory facilities, better preparing them to care for patients in the clinical setting.